Arkansas – High School to College & Careers

 The state offers career and technical education courses in agriculture, business education, computer science, family and consumer science, marketing and medical professions.

 Students must have a high school diploma or GED credential.
-For unconditional admission, students must complete the high school curriculum requirements defined below with a minimum grade-point average (GPA) of 2.0.
+For unconditional admission, students must complete the high school curriculum requirements with a minimum grade-point average (GPA) of 2.0.
+All students must meet the “Smart Core” requirements with college preparatory mathematics, social studies, and science requirements unless parent/guardian waives student’s participation, in which case the student will complete the “Core” requirements.

 Annual feedback reports provide information on Arkansas high school graduates enrolled in college, subdivided by district, school, and institution.
 The reports include data on (1) high school and first-semester college GPAs; (2) scores on college entrance and placement tests; (3) the percentage of students who completed the Smart Core; and (4) the number of students enrolled in remedial courses.